Q: Does CKC offer menus complying with USDA guidelines set by the Healthy, Hunger Free Kids Act (HHFKA)?

 A: Yes!
-We offer multiple, 6-week menu rotations that comply with the USDA's Healthy, Hunger-Free Kids Act.
-Across K-12 age categories, we have more than 100 total weeks of USDA-compliant lunch menus, all of which include a variety of fresh fruits and vegetables, and age-appropriate main entrees that kids love.
-We also offer Latino-influenced, Hmong-influenced and Somali-influenced menu rotations for schools serving students predominantly of those cultural backgrounds.
+We offer 6-week menu rotations that comply with the USDA's Healthy, Hunger-Free Kids Act.
+Across preK-12 age categories, our menus include a variety of fresh fruits and vegetables, and age-appropriate main entrees that kids love.
+We also offer Latino-influenced, Hmong-influenced and Somali-influenced menu rotations for National School Lunch Program schools serving students predominantly of those cultural backgrounds.
 Check out samples of our menus or request a taste test today!

 Q: Do you have dinner/evening meals available?